 - identify any prohibition, sanction or restriction that may/will affect their ability to carry out certain activities, or work in particular roles, for example, Secretary of State’s teacher prohibition order

 - see details of any Secretary of State decision not to impose a prohibition order following a professional conduct panel’s determination of unacceptable professional conduct, conduct that may bring the profession into disrepute or conviction of a relevant offence

 - identify potential restrictions imposed by the Disclosure and Barring Service (DBS)

-If you want to confirm an individual is eligible to be employed in a role that requires QTS as a result of having been awarded Qualified Teacher Learning and Skills (QTLS) status, you need to contact the Society for Education and Training.
+If you want to confirm an individual is eligible for employment in a role that requires QTS as a result of receiving Qualified Teacher Learning and Skills (QTLS) status, you need to contact the Society for Education and Training.

 Teacher Services restrictions lists